scraggo/scraggo.github.io/content/blog/tech/tech-talk-improving-capstone-project/index.md

 #   - /javascript/2019/03/22/custom-type-checking-isnan.html
 ---

 In February 2020, I returned to [my bootcamp](https://www.fullstackacademy.com/) to give a tech talk on what I'd do to improve my Capstone project.
-(I also answer some questions from the audience at the end.)
+(I also answer career and other questions from the audience at the end.)

 `youtube: https://youtu.be/ffAheUFHT68`